 Schema registration via schema reporting

-Schema reporting enables your GraphQL server to register its latest schema with the Apollo schema registry every time it starts up.
+Schema reporting enables your GraphQL server to register its latest schema with Apollo every time it starts up.
 To use this feature, your server needs to support the schema reporting protocol.
 This protocol is supported by Apollo Server, and other GraphQL servers can implement support.

 Schema reporting does not currently support graphs that use Apollo Federation.
 If you have a federated graph, instead see Setting up managed federation.